JoacimWall/CoreCom/README.md

 Detailed logging can be turned on.
 All transactions are written to the database or text file.

 # Client
+Client side use gRPC-Web as framework to handle communication between clients and server.
+The client can run in different modes depending on the need for logging and offline support.

+### Queue in memory mode
+The server use a Entity Framework Core in momory database.
+All current messages is stored in the memory and when a client has sent its message to the server it's removed from the memory.
+If you restart the app alla outgoing queues is removed.

+### Queue in databas mode (in development)
+The server use a Entity Framework Core connected database to store/handle messages queue.
+In this mode the server keep a database row for all messages that goes in and out from the server.
+We only store messages that are in progress when the are deliverd the are removed.
+To keep all transactions in the database select the logging setting "Logging to database".
+The database that are use in this senario is SQLite database.

+### Logging to database
+The server log all messages to the Entity Framework Core connected database.
+You should not use this if you have Queue in memory mode.

+### Logging all transations to file
+The server log all messages to IncommingMessages.log and utgoningMessages.log that are stored in the app folder.

+### No Logging
+We do no logging.

 # Server